tsathoqqua/limadocs/docs/source/module/m_grammar.rst

+.. c:function:: string number_of(int num, string what)

+Handles the common operation: "0 bogs", "1 bog", "2 bogs", ...

 .. c:function:: string punctuate(string str)

 Adds a period to a sentence if needed.

-.. c:function:: string number_of(int num, string what)

-Handles the common operation: "0 bogs", "1 bog", "2 bogs", ...
+Also not after URLs (http/https/ftp).
+Original by Rust in M_GRAMMAR.

 .. c:function:: string number_word(int num)

 num == 1 returns "one", etc. If num > 9, the number is returned as a string (num == 10 returns "10", for example), which is consistent with most English style guidelines